dantman/elite-vr-cockpit/GETTING-STARTED.md

 Download the latest version of the Elite VR Cockpit from the [Releases](https://github.com/dantman/elite-vr-cockpit/releases) and extract it wherever you want.
 There is no installer so "Elite VR Cockpit.exe" can be run directly.

-## 3. Launch Programs (in order)
+## 3. Launch Programs

 0. If you have an Oculus, [do the workaround](OCULUS-WORKAROUND.md)
 1. Turn on your VR hardware and launch Steam VR.
 If you don't have a native Steam VR device it can be launched separately from within your headset.
-2. Start Elite `Elite VR Cockpit.exe`: you will see a message: "Elite Dangerous Not Started"
+2. Start the overlay by clicking `Elite VR Cockpit.exe` on your desktop:
+    - In VR: you will see a message: "Elite Dangerous Not Started".
+    - On your computer: the [Elite VR Cockpit Window](Images/ScreenshotDesktopUI.png) will open on your computer, where you can see the Status of Open VR, vJoy, and Elite Dangerous, as well as Logs from the overlay.
 3. Start Elite Dangerous (make sure to select Steam VR if prompted).

 If you started it correctly, you'll see a window in your VR headset that indicates Elite Dangerous is starting.
 You should also see the white outlines of the two joysticks on top of each hand controllers in VR.
 These may disappear briefly during the startup of the game